top of page

 • To educate local community health workers and local doctors for a long term efficient and effective healthcare delivery system

-• To explore the obstacles of cultural structural barriers that prevent Kenyan rural communities
+• To explore the obstacles of cultural structural barriers that prevent Kenyan rural communities from accessing healthcare.

 FOUNDED 2011